GSA/Section508.gov/_pages/manage/2025-09-18-manage-policy-template.md

       </svg>
     </div>
     <div class="usa-icon-list__content">
-      <strong>Policy:</strong> Includes the actions required to uphold the directive regarding accessible information and communication technologies, including development, maintenance, procurement, acquisition, etc. (See <a href="https://www.section508.gov/manage/policy-framework/introduction/" target="_blank" class="usa-link--external">Policy Framework</a> for examples).
+      <strong>Policy:</strong> Includes the actions required to uphold the directive regarding accessible information and communication technologies, including development, maintenance, procurement, acquisition, etc. (See <a href="{{site.baseurl}}/manage/policy-framework/introduction/">Policy Framework</a> for examples).
 Also includes exceptions, documentation, remediation, reporting, and conformance with standards.
     </div>
   </li>